tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (who7-stat6250): Is there an online platform like CodeAcademy that allow students to practice SAS on?
 - Question (xyin6-stat6250): if we want to output 1 to 100 with incremented by 2, how should we set the increment amount in the command?
 - Question (lsun20-stat6250): Where we can find the entire function in SAS?
+- Question (lceballos-stat6250): How do you do a for loop in SAS?
+- Answer (lceballos-stat6250): With the "do" command.
+Ie DO UNTIL, DO WHILE, DO i=1 to 100.
 - Question (dfei−stat6250): What does branching logic mean and how it works?